German government seeks more powers to set pandemic rules

 Many Germans have expressed frustration and confusion in recent months as governors interpreted rules agreed with the federal government in different ways, despite having similar infection rates.

-Merkel warned that Germany remains “firmly in the grip of the third wave” of infections, citing figures by the country’s disease control agency that showed 10,810 newly confirmed cases in the past 24 hours, and 294 deaths.
+Merkel warned that Germany remains “firmly in the grip of the third wave” of infections, citing figures from the country’s disease control agency that showed 10,810 newly confirmed cases in the past 24 hours, and 294 deaths.

 Since the start of the pandemic, Germany has registered more than 3 million infections and 78,746 deaths from COVID-19.